Remi2011/Automated-ELK-Stack-Deployment/README.md

 - Run the playbook, and navigate to http://10.1.0.4:5601/ (ELK-VM public IP) to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+-Which file is the playbook?
+Filebeat-playbook.yml -Where do you copy it?/etc/ansible/roles
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+-Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts file (IP of the Virtual Machines).
+-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+I specify two separate groups in the etc/ansible/hosts file.
+One of the groups  will be webservers which has the IPs of the VMs that I will install Filebeat to.
+The other group is named elkservers which will have the IP of the VM I will install ELK to.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+-Which URL do you navigate to in order to check that the ELK server is running? http://10.1.0.4:5601/

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._